DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Abstract

 \section{Abstract}

-Advances in neural fields are enabling high-fidelity capture of the shape and appearance of static and dynamic scenes.
-However, their capabilities lag behind those offered by representations such as pixels or meshes due to algorithmic challenges and the lack of large-scale real-world datasets.
-We address the dataset limitation with \shortname, a real-world 360$^\circ$ \acrou with synchronized multimodal visual, audio, and textual information about table-scale scenes.
-It contains 46 dynamic scenes, 30 static scenes, and 95 static objects spanning 11 categories captured using a new hardware system using 53 RGB cameras at 120~FPS and 6 microphones for a total of 8.6M image frames and 1360~s of dynamic data.
-We provide detailed text descriptions for all scenes, foreground-background segmentation masks, category-specific 3D pose alignment for static objects, as well as metrics for comparison.
-Our data, hardware and software, and code are available at \url{https://diva360.github.io/}.
+Advances in neural fields are enabling high-fidelity capture of the shape and appearance of dynamic 3D scenes.
+However, their capabilities lag behind those offered by conventional representations such as 2D videos because of algorithmic challenges and the lack of large-scale multi-view real-world datasets.
+We address the dataset limitation with \shortname, a real-world 360$^\circ$ \underline{d}ynam\underline{i}c \underline{v}isu\underline{a}l dataset that contains synchronized high-resolution and long-duration multi-view video sequences of table-scale scenes captured using a customized low-cost system with 53 cameras.
+It contains 21 object-centric sequences categorized by different motion types, 25 intricate hand-object interaction sequences, and 8 long-duration sequences for a total of 17.4~M image frames.
+In addition, we provide foreground-background segmentation masks, synchronized audio, and text descriptions.
+We benchmark the state-of-the-art dynamic neural field methods on \shortname and provide insights about existing methods and future challenges on long-duration neural field capture.